-Complaints regarding the conduct of a Licensed Practical Nurse received by the College of Licensed Practical Nurses of Alberta (CLPNA) are processed by the framework outlined in Part IV of the Health Professions Act.
+Complaints regarding the conduct of a Licensed Practical Nurse received by the CLPNA are processed by the framework outlined in Part IV of the Health Professions Act (HPA).

-A Disciplinary Hearing is a formal legal process used to resolve complaints received by CLPNA against Investigated Members.
+A disciplinary hearing is a formal legal process used to resolve complaints received by the CLPNA against Investigated Members.

-After reviewing the investigation report and the Complaints Director determines there is sufficient evidence of unprofessional conduct, the matter may be referred to the Hearings Director to schedule a Disciplinary Hearing before the Hearing Tribunal.
+If, after reviewing the investigation report, the Complaints Director determines there is sufficient evidence of unprofessional conduct, the matter may be referred to the Hearings Director to schedule a disciplinary hearing before the Hearing Tribunal.

 In accordance with s.
-78 of the Health Professions Act, the Hearing will be open to the public unless the Hearing Tribunal accepts a motion or application to close it.
-Due to limited seating, pre-register to attend by emailing the Hearings Director, or calling 1-800-661-5877 (toll free in Alberta), or 780-484-8886.
+78 of the HPA, the hearing will be open to the public unless the Hearing Tribunal accepts a motion or application to close it.
+Individuals interested in attending must pre-register by emailing the Hearings Director, or calling 1-800-661-5877 (toll free in Alberta), or 780-484-8886.

 All Hearing Tribunal written decisions will be published on the CLPNA website.